ContractingWorks/ClientAPI/README.md

 To get started quickly with integrations, we have created a [simple getting started guide](Getting%20started.md).

+## Read & Write sample app

+See the [Read & Write sample app](Examples/ReadAndWrite/README.md) on how to read data from Contracting Works using GraphQL and update it using REST.i

 ## Documentation

 Documentation is located in the [Doc subfolder](Doc).